yell/mnist-challenge/README.md

 Check [main.py](main.py) to reproduce training and testing the final models.

 ## Experiments
-Check also [this notebook](https://nbviewer.jupyter.org/github/monsta-hd/ml-mnist/blob/master/experiments/cross_validations.ipynb) to see what I've tried.
+Check also [this notebook](https://nbviewer.jupyter.org/github/monsta-hd/ml-mnist/blob/master/experiments/cross_validations.ipynb) to see what I've tried.<br/>
+**Note**: the approach RBM + LogReg gave only at most `91.8%` test accuracy since RBM takes too long to train with given pure python code, thus it was only trained on small subset of data (and still underfitted).
+However, with properly trained RBM on the whole training set, this approach can give `1.83%` test error (see my [Boltzmann machines project](https://github.com/monsta-hd/boltzmann-machines))

 ## Features
 * Apart from specified algorithms, there are also PCA and RBM implementations